AElfProject/AElf/docs/cli/methods.md

 ```

 Category    Required.
 Obsolete.
 The category of the contract to be deployed.
-CodeFile    Required.
+Code        Required.
 The compiled contract code file of the contract to be deployed.
 This is the path             to the compiled code.

 Example:
 ```bash